testaccnt0435/Custom-cordova-plugin-datecs-printer/README.md

   - 4- Alignment code (you can find the codes [here](#alignment-codes))
 - **printBarcode(barcodeType, barcodeData):** this will print a barcode accordingly to the given type and data (you can find the barcode types code [here](#barcode-types-code))

+**Note I have added some font related coding in java file.

 ### Reported Working Printer Models

 These models were reported as working as expected: